daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

   }
 ```

-### Displaying proposals
+### Proposal Display Interface

- You will also have to customize the description summary of proposal to explain what will happen if passed.
+You will also have to customize the description summary for your scheme to explain what it does.

- Refer to [ProposalSummaryDutchX](https://github.com/daostack/alchemy/blob/dev/src/components/Proposal/ProposalSummary/ProposalSummaryDutchX.tsx) and add your own, say `ProposalSummaryBountiesNetwork.tsx`, proposal summary file [here](https://github.com/daostack/alchemy/blob/dev/src/components/Proposal/ProposalSummary/)
+Refer to the [ProposalSummaryDutchX](https://github.com/daostack/alchemy/blob/dev/src/components/Proposal/ProposalSummary/ProposalSummaryDutchX.tsx) and add your own proposal summary file, say `ProposalSummaryBountiesNetwork.tsx`, [here](https://github.com/daostack/alchemy/blob/dev/src/components/Proposal/ProposalSummary/).

-### (Optional) Changes to scheme UI
+### (Optional) Change the Scheme UI

- Current, Alchemy’s UI is only focused on the current open proposals.
-But based on the scheme you are adding there might be some UI features/tabs that are required.
- Say for bounties scheme, having a new tab of open bounties with information about remaining balance would be necessary.
+Right now, Alchemy’s UI is only focused on currently open proposals (it does not show past proposals).
+But based on the scheme you are adding, there might be some different UI features/tabs that are required.
+For a bounties scheme, for example, if would be helpful to have a new tab that shows open bounties (from proposals that have already been passed).